 - 1. These rules are designed to promote safe fencing combat.
 No matter how clear or accurate, rules cannot replace common sense, good judgement, and concern for the participants.
 When in doubt, consider safety above all else. - 2.
 The Crown's representative in all matters dealing with fencing combat is the Kingdom Earl Marshal, then the Kingdom Fencing Marshal, then, by delegation, members of the Kingdom fencing marshallate. - 3.
-These rules may be subject to change to clarify requirements, reflect changes in Australian or New Zealand law, or to address other situations that might arise. - (a) Formal announcements about these rules will be made through the Lochac Fencers email list: fencers@lochac.sca.org, and will also be posted on the Lochac Rapier Facebook page: www.facebook.com/groups/358519257540934/. - (b) All fencers and marshals must make sure they keep up with these announcements.
+These rules may be subject to change to clarify requirements, reflect changes in Australian or New Zealand law, or to address other situations that might arise. - (a) The rules are hosted on the Lochac Martial Rules Wiki [1]. - (b) Formal announcements about these rules will be made through the Lochac Fencers email list: fencers@lochac.sca.org and will also be posted on the

+Lochac Rapier Facebook page: www.facebook.com/groups/358519257540934/.

+(c) All fencers and marshals must make sure they keep up with these announcements.